Current Offerings

 Who This Work Is For

-• Bioregional collaboratives
+• Bioregional collaboratives and place-based regeneration networks

-• Food systems and climate coalitions
+• Food systems, climate, and watershed coalitions

 • Regenerative and solidarity economy initiatives

-• Foundations funding cross-sector collaboration
+• Foundations funding cross-sector collaboration and field building

 Shared Decisionmaking Capacity Intensives

-An intensive typically includes:
+A typical intensive includes:

-• A diagnostic of the coordination environment
+• A diagnostic read of the coordination environment and its current constraints

-• Identification of shared decisionmaking bottlenecks
+• Identification of the decision bottlenecks where effort keeps stalling

-• Design adjustments that strengthen collective capacity
+• Design adjustments that strengthen collective capacity to decide and move together under strain

 These engagements are focused and strategic.
 They are most useful for groups already committed to long-term responsibility and willing to examine how they are organizing themselves.